 Whenever a change in lighting takes place, and don't be fooled, even replacing old tubes/lamps with the exact same wattage and URI can create the same response if the old tubes have been allowed to degrade past their useful spectral output, the system should be allowed to gradually adjust to this major change.
 How?
-I usually replace lamps and tubes just after the system shuts down for the night.
-I then replace or exchange old for new and insure that next morning, not all the lights kick on at the same time, allowing intervals between pairs or types of tubes.
+We usually replace lamps and tubes just after the system shuts down for the night.
+I then replace or exchange old for new and ensure that next morning, not all the lights kick on at the same time, allowing intervals between pairs of types of tubes.

 If you have only a two-tube system this isn't possible, but the installation of a dimmer circuit like ones found on some electronic ballasts makes the chore much easier to accomplish.